 Dr. O’Hara also works with all forms addictive processes including alcohol, drugs, sex, video gaming addictions and pathological gambling.

 Dr. O’Hara utilizes cognitive-behavioral, psychodynamic, and existential therapeutic approaches to help individuals overcome these treatable conditions.
-By working closely with psychiatrists and other mental health professionals nationally and internationally, with 26 years of colleagues and networking Dr. O’ Hara is able to help people access the specific treatment services they require and has numerous resources for the finest medical and crisis intervention in the country.
+By working closely with psychiatrists and other mental health professionals nationally and internationally, with over 30 years of colleagues and networking Dr. O’ Hara is able to help people access the specific treatment services they require and has numerous resources for the finest medical and crisis intervention in the country.

 Video Gaming Addictions and “Fear of Missing Out”